karthikbmk/Information-Retrieval/README.md

 # Text search engine

-The estimated Time-Line is January 2016 - May 2016.
+The estimated Timeline is January 2016 - May 2016.
 By the end of May, things will be done.

 Divided into 5 phases :
 1. Inverted Index